What is Azure Notification Hubs?

 - Send event-related notifications to users or groups for media/sports/finance/gaming applications.

 - Push promotional contents to applications to engage and market to customers.

-- Notify users of enterprise events like new messages and work items.
+- Notify users of enterprise events such as new messages and work items.

 - Send codes for multi-factor authentication.